Bengaluru Cantonment railway station: Facilities

+Station Layout

+This station consists of 7 platforms and 8 tracks which are connected by foot overbridge for passengers to board the express trains at the respective platforms.
+These platforms are built to accumulate 24-coach express trains.

 Expansion

 Bengaluru Cantonment station got a face lift with the remodelled entrance and ticketing counter behind the platform 2 which was opened to public in January 2011 by K Muniyappa, Union minister of state for railways.

 Trains

 Chennai–Bangalore Double Decker Express has a stop at Bengaluru Cantonment railway station.
-Following is the table of list of trains passing through Bangalore Cantonment station every day.
+Following is the table of list of trains passing through Bangalore Cantonment station every day. earlier Hatia Bangalore Cantonment express & Bhubaneswar Bangalore Cantonment express used to operate from here, later the terminal has been changed from Cantonment railway station to Sir M Visveswaraya Terminal, Bangalore.